lucas22/CG-project/README.md

 ## What is it about?

 In this project, the goal is to build a 3­dimensional demonstration that contains a controllable 3D vehicle over an uneven terrain with obstacles.
 Collisions will be detected and proper physics applied.

 ## Credits

+Contributors:
+	- Artur Pimentel
+	- Lucas Parzianello

 Codes used include the following:
 	- Three.js by mrdoob
 	- Physijs by chandlerprall (physics plugin for Three.js)